matteo-rizzo/manually-verified-reentrancy-dataset/README.md

       * [Consolidated Ground Truth (CGT)](https://github.com/gsalzer/cgt) (`cgt`)
       * [HuangGai (HG)](https://github.com/xf97/HuangGai) (`hg`)
       * [Reentrancy Study (RS)](https://github.com/InPlusLab/ReentrancyStudy-Data) (`rs`)
-2.  **Taxonomy Reentrancy Scenarios (TRS):** A novel, handcrafted set of **150 unique contracts**.
+2.  **Taxonomic Reentrancy Scenarios (TRS):** A novel, handcrafted set of **150 unique contracts**.
 This dataset is specifically constructed to represent a defined **taxonomy of reentrancy scenarios**, including those that are subtle, involve modern Solidity features, or exhibit complex control flows, making them challenging for existing detectors.
 Each contract in the TRS has also been manually verified and labeled according to our taxonomy.

 This repository includes the original source data (where permissible by original licenses), scripts for preprocessing the initial aggregated pool, and, most importantly, the final benchmark datasets themselves.